smashingboxes/cardboard-admin-archive/README.md

 ```ruby
 current_page.get('slideshow')
 ```

+### Fetch a repeatable page part
-Get returns an active record collection.
+Repeatable parts returns an active record collection.
 This means that regular Rails methods such as `where`, `limit`, `first`, `each`, etc can be used on page parts

-### Fetch a repeatable page part
 ```slim
 - current_page.get('slideshow').each do |slide|
   p= image_tag slide.attr('image1').thumb('600x300').url, alt: slide.attr('description')
 ```
 ### Fetch a single field
+If this part is **not repeatable** you can use both
 ```ruby
 current_page.get('intro').attr('text1')
 ```
-If this part is **not repeatable** you can use the shorthand notation
+Or
 ```ruby
 current_page.get('intro.text1')
 ```